steveruizok/rko/README.md

 ![logo](./rko-logo.svg)

 Out of nowhere!
-A state management library for React, with built-in undo, redo and persistence.
+A state management library for React with built-in undo, redo, and persistence.
 Built on [Zustand](https://github.com/pmndrs/zustand).

 💜 Like this?
 Consider [becoming a sponsor](https://github.com/sponsors/steveruizok?frequency=recurring&sponsor=steveruizok).